mayooear/gpt4-pdf-chatbot-langchain/README.md

 5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
 Change `modelName` in `new OpenAI` to `gpt-4`, if you have access to `gpt-4` api.
 Please verify outside this repo that you have access to `gpt-4` api, otherwise the application will not work.

+### Setup Firebase

+We use firestore local emulation in dev.

+Add to your environment (e.g., .bashrc):
+`export FIRESTORE_EMULATOR_HOST="127.0.0.1:8080”`

+Command line:
+1. firebase login
+2. firebase init emulators
+3. firebase emulators:start

+It works as long as emulator UI is turned off.

 ## Optional: generate PDF files from Wordpress Database